 Gary from the Wildest Cumbria in the UK reminds us of the importance of connecting to our ancestors.
 He has also kindly recorded these words for us.
 And he shares a very special moment when he engages with them.

-Gary reads the poem and shares a special moment with us spent with Long Meg and her daughters, a stone circle in Cumbria – all included in my Soul Cravings podcast episode on “Why writing and reading is good for you” embedded in the top section of this article.
+Gary reads the poem and shares a special moment with us spent with Long Meg and her daughters, a stone circle in Cumbria – all included in my Soul Cravings podcast episode on “Why writing and reading is good for you” embedded in the bottom section of this article.